The Voice of Business. Standing Up For You, Every Day.

 This year’s trip will be comprised of meetings with Congressional members, think tanks, national trade organizations, and policy groups.
 We will also be hosting several receptions during the trip to further build relationships with Congressional leadership and to strengthen existing connections.

-Don’t miss out, join your fellow Chamber and LVGEA members in Washington, D.C. and help make a difference.
+Don’t miss out, join your fellow Chamber members and business leaders in Washington, D.C. and help make a difference.

 The Vegas Chamber’s Government Affairs team: